 Consult with an Experienced Hialeah Lawyer for Victims of Molestation by Coaches

 If your child was a victim of molestation, you should contact an experienced Hialeah lawyer for victims of molestation by coaches.
-At the Law Offices of Prosper Shaked, we are dedicated to providing residents of Hialeah with the legal representation they deserve.
-You do not have to stand against a sexual abuser alone, contact the Law Offices of Prosper Shaked at (305) 694-2676 to schedule a free legal consultation.
+At Prosper Shaked Accident Injury Attorneys PA, we are dedicated to providing residents of Hialeah with the legal representation they deserve.
+You do not have to stand against a sexual abuser alone, contact Prosper Shaked at (305) 694-2676 to schedule a free legal consultation.
 You can also contact the firm online.